rmrk-team/evm/docs/implementations/RMRKBaseStorageImpl.md

-*Contract for storing &#39;base&#39; elements of NFTs to be accessed by instances of RMRKResource implementing contracts.
+*Contract for storing &#39;base&#39; elements of NFTs to be accessed by instances of RMRKAsset implementing contracts.
 This default implementation includes an OwnableLock dependency, which allows the deployer to freeze the state of the base contract.
 In addition, this implementation treats the base registry as an append-only ledger, so*

 ## Methods